Dos Manos Peru Travel

 Misti

 The most famous symbol of Arequipa, the Misti, peaks at an altitude of almost 6,000 meters.
-The altitude makes the climb to the top more about not succumbing to the effects of ‘soroche‘ (altitude sickness) and less about the technical aspects of climbing.
+The altitude makes the climb to the top more about avoiding the effects of ‘soroche‘ (altitude sickness) and less about the technical aspects of climbing.
 For this reason, many people who feel strong at altitude (but are not necessarily killed climbers), try their luck.
-Ultimately, they are rewarded with maybe Arequipa’s best view!
+Ultimately, they are rewarded with what may be the best view in Arequipa!

-This is not enough?
-Close to Arequipa, you will find the Colca Valley and the deepest canyon in the world: Colca Canyon!
+Close to Arequipa (about 3-4 hours by bus), you will find the Colca Valley and the deepest canyon in the world: Colca Canyon!
+Many travelers use Arequipa as a base for visiting the famous Colca Canyon, one of the world’s deepest canyons.

 Colca Arequipa people typical dresses